-My life philosophy: 52 lessons from 52 years
+My personal philosophy of life: 52 lessons from 52 years

 On this day in 1969, baby J.D. entered the world.
 I don't think there's any way my parents could have predicted the path their firstborn would take through life.
 It hasn't always been easy — no thanks to the obstacles I've placed in my own way — but I've really had a wonderful (and interesting) life, and I look forward to whatever time is left me.

-As I do every year here at Get Rich Slowly, I'm going to commemorate my birthday by sharing some of the most important things I've learned during my time on Earth.
+I'm going to commemorate my 52nd birthday by sharing 52 of the most important things I've learned during my time on Earth.
 These are the most important pieces of my life philosophy.

 My Life Philosophy